AC Stark Shifts of Dark Resonances Probed with Ramsey Spectroscopy: Introduction

-CPT resonances can also be probed with Ramsey spectroscopy \cite{Thomas_PRL_1982, Hemmer_JOSAB_1989, Zanon_EFTF2004, Zanon_PRL_2005, Guerandel_IEEETM_2007, Castagna_2009,Kozlova_IEEE_2014,Yano_PRA_2014,Yano_APExp_2015}.
+CPT resonances can also be probed with Ramsey spectroscopy \cite{Thomas_PRL_1982, Hemmer_JOSAB_1989, Zanon_EFTF2004, Zanon_PRL_2005, Guerandel_IEEETM_2007, Castagna_2009,Kozlova_IEEE_2014,Yano_PRA_2014,Yano_APExp_2015}, with which the atoms are probed by two pulses of length $\tau_1$ and $\tau_2$ separated by a dark interval of length $T$ (Fig. \ref{image:Lambda-scheme}.b).
 In Ramsey spectroscopy, the light shift can be divided into a resonant and off-resonant component.
-The resonant shift involves the resonant interaction of the two light fields and three atomic levels.
-Previous work \cite{Hemmer_JOSAB_1989,Shahriar_1997,Pati_2015} has shown that resonant shifts result from incomplete dark-state formation during the first Ramsey pulse, and vanish when the total intensity and the first Ramsey pulse duration are sufficiently high \cite{Liu_APL_2017}.
+The resonant shift involves the resonant interaction of the two light fields and three atomic levels (Fig. \ref{image:Lambda-scheme}.a).
+Previous work \cite{Hemmer_JOSAB_1989,Shahriar_1997,Pati_2015} has shown that resonant shifts result from incomplete dark-state formation during the first Ramsey pulse, and vanish when the product of the total intensity and the first Ramsey pulse duration are sufficiently large \cite{Liu_APL_2017}.
 This leaves the off-resonant light shift as the dominant systematic shift.
-This shift involves the interaction of all optical field components with all detuned atomic energy levels which couple with the light (normally the ground- and excited-state hyperfine structure).
+This shift involves the interaction of all optical field components with all detuned atomic energy levels that couple with the light (normally the ground- and excited-state hyperfine structure).

-Ramsey spectroscopy has a few general advantages over CW CPT clocks, but the trade-offs between the two excitation protocols are subtle and require careful analysis.
+Ramsey spectroscopy has a few general advantages over CW interrogation for CPT clocks, but the trade-offs between the two excitation protocols are subtle and require careful analysis.
 Several Ramsey CPT studies have shown reduced light shifts compared to CW interrogation at the same intensity \cite{Castagna_2009,Yano_PRA_2014,Hafiz_2017}.
-However, in CPT clocks based on continuous excitation, the light illuminates the atoms for longer, and therefore a considerably lower intensity is needed to achieve the same optical pumping efficiency.
+However, in CPT clocks based on continuous excitation, the light illuminates the atoms for a longer duration, and therefore a considerably lower intensity is needed to achieve the same optical pumping efficiency.
 Thus, both CW and Ramsey schemes result in a comparable absolute shift at optimal operating conditions.

 However, in Ramsey CPT clocks the sensitivity of the light shift to intensity variations is significantly reduced when compared to CW experiments \cite{Yano_PRA_2014,Yano_APExp_2015,Liu_PRApplied_2017}.
 As we show in this work, the off-resonant shift depends weakly on intensity.
 Thus, in Ramsey CPT clocks, light shifts can have a lower sensitivity to intensity variations even if the magnitude of the shift is comparable to low-intensity continuous excitation.
 Additionally, in Ramsey spectroscopy various schemes can be implemented to eliminate light shifts by using pulses with tailored phases and frequencies \cite{Yudin_2010,yudin_2017_GABRS,sanner_2018_autobalance}.